mjziebarth/DOOMERCAT/qgis-plugin/help.md

 ### Parameters
-The **cost function exponent** determines how the residual distance between the points on the ellipsoid and the projected points on the cylinder are weighted in the cost function which is minimized.
+The **cost function exponent** determines how the values of map distortion at the data points are weighted in the cost function which is minimized.
 A value of 2 leads to a simple least-squares solution of the residuals.
 A large value, up to a maximum of